key4hep/k4EDM4hep2LcioConv/README.md

   collection_pairs.simtrackerhits,
   collection_pairs.mcparticles);

-// Run function to fix missing associations between collections.
+// Run function to fix missing links between collections.
 // Some collections that need to be linked to other collections may be converted
 // after these are linked.
 Running this function after all conversions guarantees correct links
 // between collections.